 What Medicines Are Used In A Nebulizer?

 A doctor can prescribe a wide variety of medicines for delivery through a nebulizer.
 These include antibiotics, airway relaxants, and corticosteroids to reduce inflammation.
+AdrenaliniXThe hormone responsible for fight or flight response and relaxation of muscles to relieve airway obstruction. inhalations are used in a hospital setting for severe croup and airway obstruction.
 The baby can also inhale plain saline water mist to moist their airways when they are dry.
 Most doses of the medicine would be administered at home as per the doctor’s prescription.
 Therefore, parents must know the right way of using a nebulizer.

 How To Use A Nebulizer With An Infant?